-An environmental portrait works because the background carries information a headshot cannot — what the subject does, where they live, what they love.
+An environmental portrait works because the background carries information a headshot cannot: what the subject does, where they live, what they care about.
 A studio headshot of a chef gives you a person; a chef beside a hot stove with steam rising gives you a story.
-AI defaults to clean studio backdrops and 85mm compression, which kills the genre.
-The prompts below force a wider lens (35mm or 50mm), one signature prop, and lighting that belongs to the working environment.
-See realistic portrait prompts for the headshot side of the same series.
+Left to its defaults, an image model reaches for a clean studio backdrop and 85mm compression, which flattens exactly the context this genre needs.
+The 12 prompts below force a wider lens (35mm or 50mm), one signature prop, and lighting that belongs to the working environment.
+For the tight-frame version of the same subjects, see realistic portrait prompts.

 Best for